gaps-closure/eop2-closure-mind-demo/README.md

 MYADDR=<a53-addr> CAMADDR=<trillium-addr> ./websrv
 ```

-### Test partitioned websrv application on both A53 and MB
+### Test partitioned Websrv application on both A53 and MB

+Log into the A53 and MB and, as with Unpartitioned case,
-As with Unpartitioned case, configure Trillium camera with static IP
+configure Trillium camera with static IP and also to send video to
-and also to send video to a53's IP address using Skylink
+a53's IP address using Skylink.
+Next, point firefox to
-Point firefox to

 ```
 'http://<mb-addr>:8443'
 ```

---  now web server runs on MB.
+which points firefox to the web server running on the MB.
 Then use the instructions at the start of:

 - [demo_notes_2_run_apps.txt](./demo_notes_2_run_apps.txt)